grokability/goodforms-js/snippet/README.md

 - an `<input>` with a `type="submit"`
 - a `<button>` with a `type` that is *not* `"button"` nor `"reset"`

-The result of the above function will be an array of Goodverification objects (as explained in the section below)
+The result of the above function will be an array of Goodforms objects (as explained in the section below)

 If you do not want all forms on your page to be treated this way, or the script cannot find your form or submit button or email field, you need to use the more explicit instantiation, in the section below.

 Once the email is considered 'valid', the form will be submitted normally with two additional fields -

-`goodverification_checksum` will be set to a string with the verification checksum.
+`goodforms_checksum` will be set to a string with the verification checksum.
-`goodverification_status` will be set to the extended 'status' of the email - `valid`, `unknown`, or `catchall`.
+`goodforms_status` will be set to the extended 'status' of the email - `valid`, `unknown`, or `catchall`.
 It is not possible to submit an `invalid` email address (that's kinda the point).

 You can inspect the checksum to determine whether or not the email was legitimately verified by using the certify API - details in PROTOCOL.md